ch33r10/SunflowerCon/README.md

 ###### `TIP`: KEEP UP WITH INTL.
 INCIDENT CYBER-RELATED NEWS

-#### `STEP ONE`:
+### `STEP ONE`:
 - Check in with your manager regarding how you can support the incident
   - If you want to get involved, share that with your manager!

-#### `STEP TWO`:
+### `STEP TWO`:
 **PICK YOUR PATH**
 - Involved in Incident at Org - NO
 - Involved in Incident at Org - YES

 ## Involved in Incident at Org - NO
 1. Create or find a high fidelity Twitter List [@ddale8 Ukraine List](https://twitter.com/i/lists/1494327296383021062), [@ch33r10 UA List](https://twitter.com/i/lists/1482117927356801024)
-2. Look out for any dumps related to the incident, Attempt to get them (safely) & search for mention of org/industry vertical/critical third parties
+2. Look out for any dumps related to the incident, attempt to get them (safely) & search for mention of org/industry vertical/critical third parties
 3. Keep up with new developments/changes to the situation (Ex: Log4j multiple CVEs, UA cyber threats)
 4. Look for mention of targeting/issues for industry vertical
 5. Look for mention of issues/compromises related to known third parties or orgs that it would be reasonable to have an association with
-6. Look for technology or similar vulnerability in your org
+6. Look for technology or similar vulnerability in your org if mentioned/related to incident
 7. Practice finding specific procedures/TTPs that can be used by HUNT/SOC/PURPLE/RED
 8. Practice pivoting on the IOCs
 9. What are different GOV/GOV-related entities saying about it (Ex: CISA, FBI, CERTS, NCSC, etc.)